 ††††† (4) "Importation" means the transportation of a cervid carcass or carcass part into the Commonwealth.

-††††† (5) "Infected state" means a state that has a known case of chronic wasting disease.
+††††† (5) "Infected area" means a state or Canadian province that has a known case of chronic wasting disease.

 ††††† (6) "Whole" means the entire carcass whether eviscerated or not, prior to the carcass being processed.

-††††† (3) A person may possess the following inedible parts of a cervid carcass lawfully taken from an infected state:
+††††† (3) A person may possess the following inedible parts of a legally taken cervid carcass from an infected area:

 ††††† (a) Antlers;